34 years old

 Caroline is a former oncology nurse who lives in Philadelphia with her family.
 Unfortunately, because of the impact metastatic breast cancer (MBC) has had on her health, Caroline had to give up her career in nursing that she loved.
-But her compassion carries over into caring for others in her community and using her voice to advocate for people living with MBC. "what brings me the most joy is helping other people.
-So I'm hoping that this project can be helpful to other people.
-And I feel that as an oncology nurse with MBC, I may have a unique way of helping my local women."
+But her compassion carries over into caring for others in her community and using her voice to advocate for people living with MBC.
+"What brings me the most joy is helping other people.
+So I'm hoping that this project can be helpful to other people."

 Learn more about Caroline here.